better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ### Doc Payload

-The Doc payload MUST include one of the following structures (but not both) for interpretation by the protocol:
+The doc payload determines the type of identity: personal or project.
+The payload must include one of the following structures (but not both) for interpretation by the protocol:

 ```rust
 struct User {